Jane Perlez: Career

-At the start of her career as a foreign correspondent, Perlez was a Pulitzer finalist for coverage of the famine in Somalia, and the dispatch of American forces.
+At the start of her career as a foreign correspondent, Perlez was a Pulitzer finalist for coverage of the famine in Somalia and the dispatch of American forces.

 Perlez served as bureau chief in Nairobi, Kenya from 1988 to 1992 when civil wars were raging in Sudan, Ethiopia and Somalia.
-In 1993, she became bureau chief in Warsaw, Poland, writing about the emergence of Central Europe from grip of the Cold War.
+In 1993, she became bureau chief in Warsaw, Poland, writing about the emergence of Central Europe from the grip of the Cold War.
 In 1996, she moved to Vienna, a base for covering the Serbian leader, Slobodan Milosevic, and his aggression against Kosovo.
 As Chief Diplomatic Correspondent based in Washington, Perlez traveled with Secretary of State, Madeleine K. Albright, to Asia, Europe and Africa, and covered Secretary Colin Powell during his first year in the job.
 In 2002, she moved to Jakarta, Indonesia, where she first noted the rise of China and its impact on Southeast Asia, a series of articles that were among the first to document China's increasing influence in the region.
 For a series of articles on gold mining in Indonesia and in Peru, and the deleterious impact of the mining on local communities, she won the Overseas Press Club award for environmental reporting.

 During four years based in Islamabad, Pakistan, Perlez wrote about the rising tensions between the United States and Pakistan, and the deep underlying differences between the two countries that were officially allies in the war on terror.
 Her articles included reporting on the Inter Services Intelligence and the Pakistani army, as well as on the Taliban, and their ability to strike at the core of Pakistan's institutions.
-Several articles pin pointed the involvement of the Pakistani army and intelligence service in extra judicial killings, including the murder of a Pakistani journalist in 2011.
+Several articles highlighted the involvement of the Pakistani army and intelligence service in extrajudicial killings, including the murder of a Pakistani journalist in 2011.
 During her seven years in Beijing, Perlez covered Xi Jinping's growing power at home and abroad.
-Her stories for the New York Times included coverage of Xi's visit to the United States in 2015; his creation of the Belt and Road Initiative; the program MADE IN CHINA 2025; and AAIB.
+Her stories for the New York Times included coverage of Xi's visit to the United States in 2015; his creation of the Belt and Road Initiative; the program Made in China 2025; and Asia Infrastructure and Investment Bank.
 She hosted a podcast about Xi's rise for the Shorenstein Center at Harvard University.
-In 2022, she hosted a podcast series called The Great Wager, about how Richard Nixon and Henry Kissinger made friends with China 50 years ago, and how it's all falling apart.
-The podcast will also air on NPR's Here and Now (Boston) in February.
+In 2022, she hosted a podcast series titled The Great Wager, about how Richard Nixon and Henry Kissinger made friends with China in 1972, and how that relationship fell apart.
+The podcast would also air on NPR's Here and Now in February.